yzZhuuu/csc517p2/project2_1/README.md

 * View all the booked/bookmarked/waited tour for the current customer
     * Go the **Customer Center** page by Click the link **"Customer Center"**.
     * You can view all the booked/bookmarked/waited information create by you.
+#### Extra feature
+* All users can use their Google account (implementing any one of them is enough) to log into the system.
+    * You can link your account with Google in the [Sign In](http://ec2-18-188-159-107.us-east-2.compute.amazonaws.com:3003/users/sign_in) page by press the button **"Sign in with Google"**.
+    * It will create a user account based on your google account(gmail).
+* Send an email when the status of the customer moves from waitlist to booked.
+    * When your seat is ready for you, the app will move you from waitlist to booked, you could check your email (linked with google) about the information.
 #### Tours Features
 * ID
 * Name